2. What compound is phosphorylated for ATP formation? What is the resulting compound when ATP releases energy?

 The two main types of fermentation are alcoholic fermentation and lactic fermentation.

-In alcoholic fermentation pyruvic acid, an intermediate molecule, is converted into ethanol with liberation of carbon dioxide.
-The alcoholic fermentation equation is as follows:
+In alcoholic fermentation, pyruvic acid, an intermediate molecule, is converted into ethanol with the release of carbon dioxide.
+The equation for alcoholic fermentation is as follows:

 C₆H₁₂O₆ + 2 ADP + P --> 2 C₂H₅OH + 2 CO₂ + 2 ATP

-In lactic fermentation pyruvic acid is transformed into lactic acid and there is no production of carbon dioxide.
-The lactic fermentation equation is:
+In lactic fermentation, pyruvic acid is transformed into lactic acid and there is no production of carbon dioxide.
+The equation for lactic fermentation is:

 C₆H₁₂O₆ + 2 ADP + P --> 2 C₃H₅OOH + 2 ATP

-In fermentation glucose (sugar) is degraded into pyruvic acid (each glucose molecule forms two pyruvic acid molecules).
-In this process two molecules of ATP are produced.
+In fermentation, glucose (sugar) is broken down into pyruvic acid (each glucose molecule forms two pyruvic acid molecules).
+In this process, two molecules of ATP are produced.

-According to the type of fermentation, pyruvic acid can produce ethanol and carbon dioxide (in alcoholic fermentation) or lactic acid (in lactic fermentation).
-There are other varieties of fermentation in which pyruvic acid can generate acetic acid (acetic fermentation), propionic acid, isopropanol (an alcohol too), etc. The type of fermentation depends on the species of the involved organisms.
+Depending on to the type of fermentation, pyruvic acid can produce ethanol and carbon dioxide (in alcoholic fermentation) or lactic acid (in lactic fermentation).
+There are other varieties of fermentation in which pyruvic acid can generate acetic acid (acetic fermentation), propionic acid, isopropanol (also a type of alcohol), etc. The type of fermentation depends on the species of the involved organisms.

-9. Why in cake and bread manufacture are alcoholic fermenting organisms used and not lactic fermenting organisms used in the cooking of cakes and breads?
+9. Why are alcoholic fermenting organisms and not lactic fermenting organisms used in the cooking of cakes and breads?

-Fermentation has the function of making cakes and breads grow.
-This is accomplished by liberation of carbon dioxide in alcoholic fermentation as the gas passes through the dough and makes it grow.
-In lactic fermentation there is no liberation of carbon dioxide and the desired result would not be obtained.
+Fermentation causes cakes and breads to grow.
+This is accomplished by the release of carbon dioxide in alcoholic fermentation, as the gas passes through the dough and makes it grow.
+In lactic fermentation, there is no release of carbon dioxide and the desired result would not be obtained.

-10. To what substance is the acidic flavor of fermented milk due?
+10. What substance causes the acidic flavor of fermented milk?

-Some bacteria ferment milk lactose by lactic fermentation producing lactic acid.
-This product is responsible for the acidic flavor of yogurts, curd and milk.
+Some bacteria ferment milk lactose via lactic fermentation, producing lactic acid.
+This product is responsible for the acidic flavor of yogurt, curds and milk.

-11. How can the knowledge about fermentation explain the origin of muscle cramps and pains after intense physical exertion?
+11. How can knowledge pf fermentation explain the origin of muscle cramps and pains after intense physical exercise?

-A typical fermentation process due to oxygen scarcity happens in the muscle tissue.
-Under intense use muscles demand too much energy (ATP) and consume much more oxygen to produce that energy.
-High consumption leads to oxygen scarcity and the muscle cells begin to make lactic fermentation trying to satisfy their energetic needs.
-In this situation muscle pain, cramps and fatigue are due to the lactic acid released by fermentation.
+A typical fermentation process due to oxygen scarcity happens in muscle tissue.
+Under intense use, muscles require too much energy (ATP) and consume much more oxygen to produce that energy.
+High consumption leads to oxygen scarcity and the muscle cells begin to use lactic fermentation to satisfy their energy needs.
+In this situation, muscle pain, cramps and fatigue are due to the lactic acid released by fermentation.

 12. How many ATP molecules are produced for each glucose molecule used in fermentation?
 How many ATP molecules are produced for each glucose molecule used in aerobic respiration?

-In fermentation from one glucose molecule two ATP molecules are produced.
-In aerobic respiration, a much more productive process, from one glucose molecule 36 ATP molecules are made.
+In fermentation, two ATP molecules are produced from one glucose molecule.
+In aerobic respiration, a much more productive process, 36 ATP molecules are made from one glucose molecule.

-13. Which is the cell organelle that is specialized in aerobic respiration?
+13. What cell organelle is specialized in aerobic respiration?

-The cell organelles that are specialized in aerobic respiration are the mitochondria.
+The cell organelles specialized in aerobic respiration are the mitochondria.

-Mitochondria are organelles delimited by two lipid membranes.
-The inner membrane invaginates to the interior of the organelle forming cristae and delimiting an internal space known as the mitochondrial matrix.
+Mitochondria are organelles enclosed by two lipid membranes.
+The inner membrane invaginates to the interior of the organelle, forming cristae and delimiting an internal space known as the mitochondrial matrix.

-15. What are the three phases into which the cell respiration is divided?
+15. What are the three phases of cell respiration?

-The three phases of aerobic cell respiration are glycolysis, Krebs cycle and respiratory chain (also known as the electron transport chain).
+The three phases of aerobic cell respiration are glycolysis, the Krebs cycle and the respiratory chain (also known as the electron transport chain).

 16. What is glycolysis?
 What are the products of this process?

-Glycolysis, the first stage of the aerobic cell respiration, is a process in which glucose is degraded (broken) to form two pyruvic acid molecules along with the formation of two ATP and two NADH.
+Glycolysis, the first stage of aerobic cell respiration, is a process in which glucose is broken down to form two pyruvic acid molecules along with the formation of two ATP and two NADH molecules.

-Glycolysis is a complex reaction implying the formation of several intermediate molecules until pyruvic acid molecules are made.
-Although two ATP molecules are consumed in the reaction, there is also production of four molecules of ATP, thus a positive balance of two ATP molecules is obtained.
+Glycolysis is a complex reaction that involves the formation of several intermediate molecules until pyruvic acid molecules are made.
+Although two ATP molecules are consumed in the reaction, four molecules of ATP are also produced; therefore, a positive balance of two ATP molecules is obtained.
 Two NADH molecules are also produced.
-In glycolysis the 6-carbon structure of glucose is broken and two organic chains of three carbons each are made; these chains give birth to two pyruvic acid molecules.
+In glycolysis, the 6-carbon structure of glucose is broken down and two organic chains of three carbons each are produced.
+These chains produce two pyruvic acid molecules.